docker/docs/engine/userguide/storagedriver/zfs-driver.md

 Registry before attempting this procedure.

 Stop the Docker daemon.
 Then, ensure that you have a spare block device at `/dev/xvdb`.
-The device identifier may be be different in your environment and you should substitute your own values throughout the procedure.
+The device identifier may be different in your environment and you should substitute your own values throughout the procedure.

 ### Install Zfs on Ubuntu 16.04 LTS